anamsigit/pyspectrace/Contributing.md

 ## 🌟 Ways to Contribute

-**Feature Requests**: Suggest new tools for the UV-VIS-NIR analysis suite.
+**Feature Requests**: Suggest new tools for the UV-VIS-NIR real-time analysis suite.

 **Bug Reports**: Help us find and fix edge cases in spectrometer interfacing.